Jyoti040/Snake-Ladder/README.md

-# About project
+# Snake Ladder Game
-This is a snake-ladder project built using c++ and OOPS concept.
+This is a snake-ladder game built using c++ and OOPS concept.
 Currently , only 2 players can play the game.